Skip to main content

 Fundamentals

 Your sense of well-being is deeply personal, a complex internal state that can be influenced by countless factors.
-When you choose to participate in a workplace wellness program, you are often asked to share a part of this story through health risk assessments or biometric screenings.
+When you choose to participate in a workplace wellness program, you are often asked to share a part of this personal health story through health risk assessments or biometric screenings.

 The ADA’s framework is built upon the principle of informed consent.
-For a to be considered voluntary, you must have a clear understanding of its components.
+For a wellness program to be considered voluntary, you must have a clear understanding of its components.
 The notice serves as a foundational element of this understanding.
 It details what specific information is being collected ∞ be it blood pressure, cholesterol levels, or responses to a health questionnaire.

 Furthermore, it explains the purpose behind this data collection, who will have access to it, and the stringent confidentiality measures in place to safeguard it.
 This transparency is designed to empower you, transforming a potentially opaque process into a clear and conscious choice about your health and your data.